kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-05-09.md

 Also developed video summarisation method callsed Unsupervides Topic-Guided Co-Attention Transformer for Extreme Multimodal Summarisation. (***TopicCAT***)
 - Unimodal learning followed by Multimodal learning from unimodal learning results and training data.

+> [!example] Motion control
+> - Developing gaps between keyframes for systematic complex movement such as anatomically correct locomotion.
+> - How to relate to biology?

 ## What did the speaker discover?

 Used and implemented for weakly supervised classification task; **Freezing of Gait (FoG) detection in Parkinson's patients.**

+Multimedia includes:
+- Video
+- Footstep pressure map

+Was able to reliably classify for edge cases with confidence.

 > [!info] What question did you ask and what was the answer?